hrishikesh421/HrishikeshShirodkar.github.io/README.md

 # Hrishikesh Shirodkar - Data Engineer

 Welcome to my portfolio!
-I am a passionate Data Engineer with experience in building scalable data pipelines, data modeling, and delivering actionable insights through ETL workflows and visualizations.
+I am a Data Engineer with expertise in building data pipelines, transforming large datasets, and creating impactful visualizations.
+With a strong foundation in Python, SQL, and Power BI, I am passionate about delivering efficient and scalable data solutions.

 ---